 To win punitive damages, you must prove the following elements:

-• The defendant must have acted with gross “negligence,” “malice,” or fraud.”
+- The defendant acted with gross negligence, malice, or fraud.

 You must specifically plead punitive damages to win them.
 You must also prove both of the above elements with “clear and convincing evidence.”